rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 ```
 import StopwatchState from core/entities/StopwatchState

-class CoreStateListener:
+class StopwatchStateListener:
   handleUpdate(newState: StopwatchState)

-class CoreStateStore:
+class StopwatchStateStore:
   state: StopwatchState
-  listeners: CoreStateListener[]
+  listeners: StopwatchStateListener[]

   updateState(newState: StopwatchState)
     state = newState
     for listener in listeners:
       listener.handleUpdate(state)

-  addListener(listener: CoreStateListener):
+  addListener(listener: StopwatchStateListener):
     if listener not in listeners:
       listeners.add(listener)

-  removeListener(listener: CoreStateListener):
+  removeListener(listener: StopwatchStateListener):
     if listener in listernes:
       listeners.remove(listener)
 ```

 #### 3.1.5.
 Utilities
 Utility classes and functions, often referred to as "Utils," provide reusable helper functionalities that can be accessed by various components across the application.
-These utilities typically encapsulate common operations or logic that are not specific to any particular domain or layer.
+These utilities typically encapsulate common operations or logic that are not specific to any particular core or layer.

 The following code snippet illustrates the types of functionalities that might be included within utility classes: